 Diet – Eat a balanced, nutritious diet consisting of carbs, protein, and fat, and don’t have to worry about carbs (bread, pasta, potatoes, etc).
 To build a lean, muscular physique really important to eat protein with every meal, and also drink a high protein shake after your workout [mix a few scoops of whey protein power like Muscletech with 8 oz whole milk], and drink the shake within 30 minutes of your workout ending.
 Should really consider two high-protein shakes per day.

-Gym – Good, balanced attack in the gym; in the 30 on 3 workout plan, do 15 minutes of resistance training and 15 minutes of cardio; do not want to skip cardio.
+Gym – Good, balanced attack in the gym; do not want to skip cardio.

 Diet – A very low-carb or no-carb is a must to maintain a healthy weight; focus on a diet high in lean meats and vegetables (see these foods here).
 Unless you are doing 30-60 minutes of cardio every day, then you must be very carb-conscious.
 Carbs are the kryptonite to a healthy weight for an endomorph (by carbs we mean: bread, pasta, potatoes, etc).